대수다양체

 We now make the following definition.

-Definition 11 A variety \(X\) is smooth (or nonsingular) if every point is a smooth point, i.e., \(X_\sm = X\).
-Otherwise (that is, if a singular point exists) it is called singular.
+Definition 11 A variety \(X\) is called smooth (or nonsingular) if every point is a smooth point, that is, \(X_\sm = X\).
+Otherwise (that is, if a singular point exists), it is called singular.

-Example 12 The varieties in Example 6 are all smooth, and all the varieties in Example 7 are singular.
+Example 12 The varieties in Example 6 (Smooth points) are all smooth, and all varieties in Example 7 (Singular points) are singular.

 Tangent Cones

-At a singular point the tangent space is too large to reflect the local structure of the variety accurately.
-In this case the tangent cone provides more precise information.
-Intuitively, the tangent space is too large because the Jacobian has too small a rank; this happens, for example, when the first-order approximation of the given function carries no information.
-Thus, if we consider higher-order approximations of the given function, the situation may improve.
+At a singular point, the tangent space is too large to reflect the local structure of the variety accurately.
+In this situation, the tangent cone provides finer information.
+Intuitively, the tangent space is too large because the rank of the Jacobian is too small, which occurs when the first-order approximation of the defining functions yields no information.
+If we instead consider higher-order approximations, the picture may improve.

 Definition 13 For any affine variety \(X\subseteq \mathbb{A}^n\), the algebraic variety defined by \(\initial(I(X))\) is called the tangent cone of \(X\) at the origin.

-More generally, by writing \(f\) as a polynomial in the \(\x_i-x_i\) and making the analogous definition, one can define the tangent cone at an arbitrary point.
+More generally, by writing \(f\) as a polynomial in the \(\x_i-x_i\) and making the analogous definition, one obtains the tangent cone at any point.
 It is called a cone because, as in §Projective Varieties, ⁋Definition 12, it is the zero set of a homogeneous ideal.

-In general, as we saw in §Rational Maps, ⁋Example 12, the singularity of a nodal curve can be resolved by a blowup: after blowing up, the two lines \(\y-\x\) and \(\y+\x\) at the origin are separated by \(\mathbb{P}^1\).
-However, a cusp cannot be resolved in this way, so in general a cusp is regarded as a worse singularity than a node.
+In general, as discussed in §Rational Maps, ⁋Example 12, the singularity of a nodal curve can be resolved by blowup: after blowing up, the two branch lines \(\y-\x\) and \(\y+\x\) at the origin are separated by \(\mathbb{P}^1\).
+A cusp, however, cannot be resolved in this way, so a cusp is generally regarded as a worse singularity than a node.

 References